Jun'ya Ishigami

 Jun'ya Ishigami (石上 純也, Ishigami Jun'ya) (born 1974 in Kanagawa prefecture) is a Japanese architect.

-He acquired his master's degree in architecture and planning at Tokyo National University of Fine Arts and Music in 2000.
-Ishigami worked with Kazuyo Sejima from 2000 to 2004 at SANAA, before establishing his own firm in 2004: junya.ishigami+associates.
+Ishigami completed his master's degree in architecture and planning at Tokyo National University of Fine Arts and Music in 2000.
+Between 2000 and 2004, he worked with Kazuyo Sejima at SANAA before establishing his own firm in 2004: junya.ishigami+associates.

-Ishigami showed solo in the Japanese pavilion at the 11th Venice Architecture Biennale in 2008; and was the youngest ever recipient of the Architectural Institute of Japan Prize for the Kanagawa Institute of Technology KAIT Workshop in 2009.
-In 2010 he won the Golden Lion for Best Project at the 12th Venice Architecture Biennale, and became an associate professor at Tohoku University in Japan.
-The same year, his innovative integration of context's complexity to his projects led him to win a Global Award for Sustainable Architecture.
+In 2008, Ishigami designed the Japanese pavilion at the 11th Venice Architecture Biennale.
+In 2009, he was the youngest ever recipient of the Architectural Institute of Japan Prize for the Kanagawa Institute of Technology KAIT Workshop in 2009.
+He won the Golden Lion for Best Project at the 12th Venice Architecture Biennale in 2010, and became an associate professor at Tohoku University in Japan.
+That same year, his innovative integration of context's complexity to his projects led him to win a Global Award for Sustainable Architecture.
 In 2014 he was made the Kenzo Tange Design Critic at the Harvard Graduate School of Design in the US.
+In 2016 he won the international architecture prize Swiss Architectural Award.
 Now he has got an Atelier at the Accademia di Architettura di Mendrisio.
+In 2024, he received the Austrian Frederick Kiesler Prize for Architecture and the Arts.